 If you have ridden a bike at speed, you will know that at times you can lean over so far into sharp corners you end up grazing your knee.
 The interesting thing about the Qooder is that you can tilt it even at very low speeds.
 It can lean up to 45 degrees at crawling speeds.
 You will probably fall off it before it falls over.

 It can take a while to get used to the scooter.
 At times people tend to forget to lean and turn at the same time, but with a test drive and practice, you will get the hang of it.

 The Qooder features a dynamic, centrally placed 399 cc engine with 32.5 HP and integrated differential.

 With its hornet-like design, the Qooder resembles a jet ski that is made for the road.
 Its sturdy body and large seat make your ride comfortable.
 The flat platform and step-through frame gives you an easy hop on.
 You no longer have to worry about damaging your clothes; you can ride it in your office skirt or that power suit and even heels.
 The scooter also has a handy locker on the back for your helmet.

 The Qooder comes in several color options: Glossy Snow white, Glossy Swiss red, Matte Ceresio blue, Matte Titanium grey, and Matte Raw black.
-As of this writing, you can get the Qooder for 10,490 Euros, which includes VAT but excludes registration and preparation.
-For more information, visit quadrovehicles.com
+You can get the Qooder for 10,990 Euros, which includes VAT but excludes delivery, preparation and registration.
+For more information, visit the Qooder website.